Maddox Kong

-Maddox Kong (江展民; born 17 September 2002) is a professional footballer who plays as a winger.
+Maddox Kong (江展民; born 17 September 2002) is a former professional footballer who played as a winger.
 Born in Togo, he is a youth international for Hong Kong.

 Early life

 Kong was born on 17 September 2002 in the Togolese capital of Lomé, to a Chinese father and a Togolese mother.

 Club career

 Kong began his career with Brazilian side Grêmio, joining at under-13 level and spending five seasons with the club before a year with the Manchester United Foundation.

 On 3 August 2021, Kong signed with Hong Kong Premier League club Southern, where he spent a year, accumulating eleven appearances in all competitions.

 Kong spent the 2022–23 season with Kitchee, making three appearances in the Sapling Cup.

 On 29 July 2023, Kong moved to HKFC.

 International career

 Kong has represented Hong Kong at the under-22 level, featuring for the team at the 2023 Merlion Cup.
 He remains eligible to represent Togo.